 Size of the Big Island:

-Hawaii Island, the Big Island is the largest of the Hawaiian Islands with a land mass of 4,028 square miles - twice the combined size of the other islands.
+Hawaii Island, the Big Island is the largest of the Hawaiian Islands with a land mass of over 4,000 square miles - twice the combined size of the other islands.
 It is 92 miles long and 76 miles wide.
 Significantly, the island is still growing as long as lava continues to pour out of Kīlauea, the world's most active volcano.
 Recent eruptions that started in May of 2018 and lasted about three months covered close to 14 square miles in lava and claimed over 700 homes.

 Big Island Population:

 As of the 2010 U.S. Census: 200,983 (est)

 Officially known as Hawaii Island, most people call it the "Big Island."
 It is also known as "Hawaii's Island of Adventure."

 Big Island Airports

 Kona International Airport at Keahole is about 7 miles northwest of Kailua-Kona.
 The airport handles domestic overseas, international, interisland, commuter/air taxi, and general aviation activities.

 Hilo International Airport is about 2 miles east of Hilo.
 Upolu Airport is a general aviation airport at the northern tip of the island of Hawaii, 3 miles from the town of Hawi.